 If you like traditional-looking hiking boots, these are a winner.
 Made with a soft, oiled-leather upper with a distressed effect and a Gore-Tex membrane to keep them waterproof and breathable, memory foam technology in the heel and tongue ensures a comfortable, customised fit.

-Meanwhile, the anti-microbial OrthoLite footbeds add further cushioning underfoot and can be removed for cleaning to keep them fresher for longer.
-Traction comes courtesy of the brand’s clever OptiStud outsole, with omni-directional lugs that work in sync with your stride – the larger lugs providing greater shock absorption, with smaller studs that push into the terrain to enhance grip.
+Meanwhile, the anti-microbial OrthoLite footbeds add further cushioning underfoot.
+You can also remove it for cleaning to keep them fresher for longer.
+Traction comes courtesy of the brand’s clever OptiStud outsole, with omni-directional lugs that work in sync with your stride.
+The larger lugs providing greater shock absorption, with smaller studs that push into the terrain to enhance grip.

 Best for hill walking: Meindl Women’s Bhutan MFS (aka Unisex X Chukka Boot)

 BUY IT NOW:

 £250 / amazon.co.uk (not available in the US)

 - Reason to buy: A solid pair of boots that combine stability and comfort, plus minimise fatigue

 These high-end, waxed Nubuck leather boots are an update on Meindl’s hugely popular Burma boot.
 Providing a massive amount of stability, as you would expect from a boot designed for serious hillwalkers, the high ankle cuff offers good support, keeps out stones and water ingress.
 Plus, thanks to its redesigned padded upper edge, it creates less pressure on your lower leg.